-Customs in Ascension Island are much like those of the UK, with handshaking being customary when introduced to someone new.
+Customs in Ascension Island are much like those of the UK, with handshakes being customary when introductions are made.

 Business is conducted much like in the UK.
 Politeness and punctuality are key to good business relations, and initial meetings are often conducted formally and impersonally, becoming more open and social as things progress.
 Business cards are exchanged upon introduction.
 Dress is formal, with dark suits preferred.
 Business hours are generally 8am to 5pm Monday to Friday, with an hour taken at lunch.

 The international dialling code for Ascension Island is +247.
-The outgoing code is 00 followed by the relevant country code (eg. 0044 for the united Kingdom).
-Prepaid phone cards and telephones are available.
 Most hotels provide internet connections.

-Travellers to Ascension Island over 16 years with goods purchased personal consumption do not have to pay duty on these goods provided they are for personal use or are gifts for family and friends.
+Travellers to Ascension Island over 16 years with purchased goods do not have to pay duty on these goods, provided they are for personal use or are gifts for family and friends.
 This does not apply to large quantities of alcohol or tobacco if the amounts exceed the following limits: 200 cigarettes or 250g tobacco, 1 litre of spirits, 2 litres of wine or 12 x 340ml beer.